CriticalCareClub/Kompendium/Text/999-Appendix/Literatur/index.md

   **Psychiatric morbidity and functional impairments in survivors of burns, traumatic injuries, and ICU stays for other critical illnesses: a review of the literature.**
   International review of psychiatry (Abingdon, England), 2009, 21, 531-538.

-  *Abstract: Severe burns, traumatic injuries and other critical illnesses are a substantial source of morbidity in the United States.
+  > Abstract: Severe burns, traumatic injuries and other critical illnesses are a substantial source of morbidity in the United States.
 As more patients survive these conditions, there has been increasing interest in psychiatric and functional outcomes of these individuals.
 In this article, we reviewed the literature on the prevalence of psychiatric conditions, with particular emphasis on posttraumatic stress disorder (PTSD) and depression, as well as functional impairments, in adult and pediatric survivors of burns, trauma and intensive care unit stays for other critical illnesses.
-  We found that PTSD and depressive symptoms are quite prevalent in these patient groups.
+  > We found that PTSD and depressive symptoms are quite prevalent in these patient groups.
 We also examined potential risk factors for psychiatric morbidity and impaired function in all three patient groups, and conclude that patient-specific and acute care factors, in addition to early post-acute care psychiatric symptoms, may convey risk for subsequent psychopathology and diminished function.
-Finally, we discussed limitations in the literature as well as possible directions for future research, particularly in clarifying risk factors for psychiatric disorders as well as potential preventative and treatment interventions that may improve outcomes.*
+Finally, we discussed limitations in the literature as well as possible directions for future research, particularly in clarifying risk factors for psychiatric disor

 🗎 Davydow 2009b
 : Davydow, D. S.; Zatzick, D. F. et a.:
   **Predictors of posttraumatic stress disorder and return to usual major activity in traumatically injured intensive care unit survivors.**
   General hospital psychiatry, 2009, 31, 428-435.

-  *Abstract: To assess intensive care unit (ICU)/acute care service-delivery characteristics and pre-ICU factors as predictors of posttraumatic stress disorder (PTSD) and return to usual major activity after ICU admission for trauma.
+  > Abstract: To assess intensive care unit (ICU)/acute care service-delivery characteristics and pre-ICU factors as predictors of posttraumatic stress disorder (PTSD) and return to usual major activity after ICU admission for trauma.
 Data from the National Study on the Costs and Outcomes of Trauma were used to evaluate a prospective cohort of 1906 ICU survivors.
 We assessed PTSD with the PTSD Checklist.
 Regression analyses ascertained associations between ICU/acute care service-delivery characteristics, pre-ICU factors, early post-ICU distress and 12-month PTSD and return to usual activity, while controlling for clinical and demographic characteristics.
-  Approximately 25% of ICU survivors had symptoms suggestive of PTSD.
+  > Approximately 25% of ICU survivors had symptoms suggestive of PTSD.
-  Increased early post-ICU distress predicted both PTSD and diminished usual major activity.
+  > Increased early post-ICU distress predicted both PTSD and diminished usual major activity.
-  Pulmonary artery catheter insertion \[risk ratio (RR) 1.28, 95% confidence interval (95% CI) 1.05-1.57, P=.01\] and pre-ICU depression (RR 1.23, 95% CI 1.02-1.49, P=.03) were associated with PTSD.
+  > Pulmonary artery catheter insertion \[risk ratio (RR) 1.28, 95% confidence interval (95% CI) 1.05-1.57, P=.01\] and pre-ICU depression (RR 1.23, 95% CI 1.02-1.49, P=.03) were associated with PTSD.
-  Longer ICU lengths of stay (RR 1.21, 95% CI 1.03-1.44, P=.02) and tracheostomy (RR 1.29, 95% CI 1.05-1.59, P=.01) were associated with diminished usual activity.
+  > Longer ICU lengths of stay (RR 1.21, 95% CI 1.03-1.44, P=.02) and tracheostomy (RR 1.29, 95% CI 1.05-1.59, P=.01) were associated with diminished usual activity.
-  Greater preexisting medical comorbidities were associated with PTSD and limited return to usual activity.
+  > Greater preexisting medical comorbidities were associated with PTSD and limited return to usual activity.
 Easily identifiable risk factors including ICU/acute care service-delivery characteristics and early post-ICU distress were associated with increased risk of PTSD and limitations in return to usual major activity.
-Future investigations could develop early screening interventions in acute care settings targeting these risk factors, facilitating appropriate treatments.*
+Future investigations could develop early screening interventions in acute care settings targeting these risk factors, facilitating appropriate treatments.

 🗎 Davydow 2009c
 : Davydow, D. S.; Gifford, J. M. et al.:
   **Depression in general intensive care unit survivors: a systematic review.**
   Intensive care medicine, 2009, 35, 796-809.

-  *To critically review data on the prevalence of depressive symptoms in general intensive care unit (ICU) survivors, risk factors for these symptoms, and their impact on health-related quality of life (HRQOL).
+  > To critically review data on the prevalence of depressive symptoms in general intensive care unit (ICU) survivors, risk factors for these symptoms, and their impact on health-related quality of life (HRQOL).
 We conducted a systematic review using Medline, EMBASE, Cochrane Library, CINAHL, PsycINFO, and a hand-search of 13 journals.
 Fourteen studies were eligible.
-  The median point prevalence of "clinically significant" depressive symptoms was 28% (total n = 1,213).
+  > The median point prevalence of "clinically significant" depressive symptoms was 28% (total n = 1,213).
-  Neither sex nor age were consistent risk factors for post-ICU depression, and severity of illness at ICU admission was consistently not a risk factor.
+  > Neither sex nor age were consistent risk factors for post-ICU depression, and severity of illness at ICU admission was consistently not a risk factor.
-  Early post-ICU depressive symptoms were a strong risk factor for subsequent depressive symptoms.
+  > Early post-ICU depressive symptoms were a strong risk factor for subsequent depressive symptoms.
-  Post-ICU depressive symptoms were associated with substantially lower HRQOL.
+  > Post-ICU depressive symptoms were associated with substantially lower HRQOL.
-  Depressive symptoms are common in general ICU survivors and negatively impact HRQOL.
-Future studies should address how factors related to individual patients, critical illness and post-ICU recovery are associated with depression in ICU survivors.*
+  > Depressive symptoms are common in general ICU survivors and negatively impact HRQOL.
+Future studies should address how factors related to individual patients, critical illness and post-ICU recovery are associated with depression in ICU survivors.

 🗎 Davydow 2009d
 : Davydow, D. S. & Zatzick, D. F.: